jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 Now, for unmanaged code, to initialize this structure we need to call the [RtlUnicodeStringInit](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/ntstrsafe/nf-ntstrsafe-rtlunicodestringinit) function.

-So let's make sure we add that inside our `Native.cs` file so we can utilize that function.
+So, let's make sure we add that function inside our `Native.cs` file so we can utilize that function.

 <p align="center"><a href="/images/syscall-code-15.png"><img src="/images/syscall-code-15.png"></a></p>